-Other information comprises only the management report for the 2021 financial year, the formulation of which is the responsibility of the Bank's directors and does not form an integral part of the annual accounts.
+Other information comprises only the director's report for the 2022 financial year, the formulation of which is the responsibility of the Bank's directors and does not form an integral part of the annual accounts.

-Our audit opinion on the annual accounts does not cover the management report.
-Our responsibility regarding the management report, in accordance with legislation governing the audit practice, is to:
+Our audit opinion on the annual accounts does not cover the director's report.
+Our responsibility regarding the director's report, in accordance with legislation governing the audit practice, is to:

-- a) Verify only that the statement of non-financial information, certain information included in the Annual Corporate Governance Report and the Annual Report on Directors' Remuneration, as referred to in the Auditing Act, has been provided in the manner required by applicable legislation and, if not, we are obliged to disclose that fact. - b) Evaluate and report on the consistency between the rest of the information included in the management report and the annual accounts as a result of our knowledge of the Company obtained during the audit of the aforementioned financial statements, as well as to evaluate and report on whether the content and presentation of this part of the management report is in accordance with applicable regulations.
+- a) Verify only that the statement of non-financial information, certain information included in the Annual Corporate Governance Report and the Annual Report on Directors' Remuneration, as referred to in the Auditing Act, have been provided in the manner required by applicable legislation and, if not, we are obliged to disclose that fact - b) Evaluate and report on the consistency between the rest of the information included in the director's report and the annual accounts as a result of our knowledge of the Company obtained during the audit of the aforementioned financial statements, as well as to evaluate and report on whether the content and presentation of this part of the director's report is in accordance with applicable regulations.
 If, based on the work we have performed, we conclude that material misstatements exist, we are required to report that fact.

-On the basis of the work performed, as described above, we have verified that the information mentioned in section a) above has been provided in the manner required by applicable legislation and that the rest of the information contained in the management report is consistent with that contained in the annual accounts for the 2021 financial year, and its content and presentation are in accordance with applicable regulations.
+On the basis of the work performed, as described above, we have verified that the information mentioned in section a) above has been provided in the manner required by applicable legislation and that the rest of the information contained in the director's report is consistent with that contained in the annual accounts for the 2022 financial year, and its content and presentation are in accordance with applicable regulations.